What is the meaning of Renaissance culture?

 Renaissance Humanism

 Renaissance Humanism was a defining feature of the European Renaissance.
 It emphasized a return to classical knowledge and explored human potential.
-This movement profoundly impacted society, influencing education, art, and philosophy.
+This movement had a profound impact on society, influencing education, art, and philosophy.

 Definition and Principles

-Renaissance Humanism emerged during the European Renaissance period, focusing on studying and appreciating classical antiquity.
+Renaissance Humanism emerged during the European Renaissance, focusing on the study and appreciation of classical antiquity.

 Humanists strongly emphasized human achievements and the potential for individual greatness, moving away from the medieval focus on religious devotion.

-They believed education should be broad and encourage learning in the humanities, such as rhetoric, grammar, poetry, and history.
-A key feature of European Renaissance culture was developing well-rounded individuals capable of contributing to civic life.
+They believed that education should be broad and encourage learning in the humanities, including rhetoric, grammar, poetry, and history.
+A key feature of European Renaissance culture was the development of well-rounded individuals capable of contributing to civic life.

 Prominent figures like Petrarch explored ancient manuscripts, reintroducing forgotten texts to a broader audience.
-These texts fueled an intellectual revival known as the Renaissance’s hallmark.
-Humanists sought to blend the wisdom of classical authors with contemporary thought, fostering a culture ripe for innovative ideas.
+These texts fueled an intellectual revival that was a hallmark of the Renaissance.
+Humanists sought to blend the wisdom of classical authors with contemporary thought, thereby fostering a culture that was ripe for innovative ideas.

 Impact on Society